 )

-PDE-MGMT-DELETE.request
+PDE-PROFILE-DELETE.request

 This primitive deletes the configuration information stored in ProfileId.
 ProfileIds that are in use (either being used in a module or 802.15.4 MAC&PHY, or in use for other ProfileId) shall not be deleted.
 The semantics of this primitive are as follows: